.skip-nav {position:absolute;left:-10000px;top:auto;width:1px;height:1px;overflow:hidden;} Skip to main content

 To view or export the data, click on the menu in the top-right corner of the chart.

-TVA operates year-round selective catalytic reduction (SCR) systems on 21 of its largest coal-fired units and selective noncatalytic reduction (SNCR) systems on eight smaller units.
-SNCR includes a variant know as higher energy reagent technology (HERT).
+TVA operates year-round selective catalytic reduction (SCR) systems on 21 of its largest coal-fired units.
 All of TVA’s natural gas-fired combined cycle plants have SCRs to reduce nitrous oxide emissions.

 TVA staff continue to look for better, more cost-effective ways to reduce emissions while continuing to supply reliable, affordable electricity and manage debt in the light of evolving emission reduction requirements.